-processes, practices and

-practices and methods of the

-Company

-comply with

-Philippine and

-internationally-

-accepted

-standards;

-Develop a

-transparent

-financial

-management

-system that will

-ensure the

-integrity of

-internal control

-activities

-throughout the

-Corporation

-through a step-

-by-step

-procedures and

-policies

-handbook that

-will be used by

-the entire
+organization:

 organization;

 and Supervise

 Management in

 Management's

 formulation of

 rules and

 procedures on

 financial

 reporting and

 internal controls

 in accordance

 with relevant

-guidelines.
+11 The Mension which guidelines. th becaute a second

-1 Has The Nomination To ensure that It has the power
+Has The Nomination To ensure that It has the power

 adopted a and Hearing all individuals to set guidelines

 Charter Committee nominated to on the number of

-Nomination 1 3 1 functions as the become a directorships
+functions as the become a directorships

 body that pre- director of the which a member

-screens and Company have of the Board may
+screens and shortlists Company have of the Board may

-shortlists all the hold pursuant to

-1 טווטו נווטנט an the noia paisaaiit to

-1 candidates qualifications the policy on
+Nomination 1 3 1 candidates all the qualifications hold pursuant to the policy on

-qualifications the policy on

-nominated to become a and none of the disqualification multiple board seats under the
+and none of the multiple board

+disqualification seats under the

 become a member of the s set forth in Company's CG

 Board of the Company's Manual.

+Directors.
+By-laws and CG ividitudi.

+Directors.
 Manual.

-Directors.
-By-laws and CG Manual.

-Has The Executive llas the newer to

-Establish a formal and Has the power to
+Has The Executive Establish a Has the power to

-adopted a Charter Compensation Committee Review (if any) of the existing
+adopted a Compensation formal and Review (if any) of

+Charter Committee transparent the existing

-Charter assists and transparent procedure for the existing Human Resources
+assists and procedure for Human Resources

-advises the
+advises the developing a Development or

-Board on developing a policy on Development or Personnel
+Board on policy on Personnel

 remuneration executive Handbook to

 packages of remuneration strengthen

 corporate and for fixing provisions on

 officers and the conflict of

 directors and remuneration interest, salaries

 provide packages of and benefits

 oversight over corporate policies,

-remuneration of officers and promotion and
+Remuneration 1 2 1 remuneration of officers and promotion and

 senior directors; career

 management Provide advancement

 and other key oversight over directives and

 personnel remuneration compliance of

 ensuring that of Senior personnel

 compensation is Management concerned with all

 consistent with and other key statutory

 the Company's personnel requirements that

 culture, strategy ensuring that must be

-Remuneration 1 2 1 and control compensation is periodically met in
+and control compensation is periodically met in

 environment. consistent with their respective

-the Company's posts.
+1 ĺ ĺ 1 İ the Company's posts.

 culture,

+1

 strategy and

 control

 environment;

 Designate

 amount of

 remuneration,

 which shall be

 in a sufficient

 level to attract

 and retain

 directors and

 officers who are

 needed to run

 the Company

 successfully;

 and in the

 absence of such

 Personnel

 Handbook,

 cause the

 development of

 such, covering

 the same

 parameters of

 governance set

 out in the CG

 Manual.

 Others

 (specify)

+• • 0